EricDustrude/TacomaBetterHead/README.md

 This code also selects between one of three camera inputs to show.
 In my case, that's the stock backup camera, a camera on the back of our camp trailer, or a forward looking camera in the grill.

+Intended for the Arduino platform, first installed version on the UNO.